cryptovoxels/truffle-parcelV2/docs/parcels.sol.md

 The contract replicates the behaviors of [the previous Cryptovoxels contract](https://etherscan.io/token/0x79986af15539de2db9a5086382daeda917a9cf0c).

 - Only the contract owner should be able to mint or burn a parcel.
+- The contract creator should always be able to take ownership of the contract if the current contract owner is not him/her.
 - Users should be able to be given a parcel and transfer it just like any ERC721 NFT.
 - Users should be able to approve other addresses to use their NFT just like any ERC721 NFT (setApprovalForAll(), approve())
 - Parcels should have both an owner and a consumer (e.g. Owner and Renter)